 She is also Professor of World Literature in English at the University of Oxford, and a founding figure in the field of postcolonial literature.
 Her edition of Baden-Powell’s Scouting for Boys was a bestseller, and her acclaimed biography of Nelson Mandela has been translated into several languages.
 She has published several other books including Stories of Women, the anthology Empire Writing, Postcolonial Poetics, and Indian Arrivals: Networks of British Empire which won the biennial ESSE 2015-16 Prize.

-South, North is her second collection of short stories, following Sharmilla, And Other Portraits, and is set to be published by Myriad in October 2019.
+To the Volcano, and other stories is her second collection of short stories, following Sharmilla, And Other Portraits, and is set to be published by Myriad in October 2019.